Modern emperor ascends Japan’s ancient throne

 He is a small, charming man with an Oxford degree and an obsession with transport on the River Thames.
 In his memoir, The Thames and I, then-Crown Prince Naruhito reflected on student life and his love of tennis, as well as his 20 favourite Oxford pubs.

 Now, following the abdication of Emperor Akahito, Naruhito is the head of the world’s oldest monarchy.

 Yesterday, the new Emperor Naruhito was handed two of the country’s most sacred objects, an ancient sword and a jewel, in the Imperial Palace.

 But Naruhito is not like previous emperors.
-He is passionate about climate change and water conservation.
-The media has speculated that he will be Japan’s “first modern monarch”, having spent decades creating a life outside of the palace.
+The media has speculated that he will be Japan’s “first modern monarch”.

 In 2017, after Akahito announced his abdication, Naruhito was clear about the monarchy’s need to be open to the modern world.

 “I believe that just as new winds blow in every age, the role of the imperial family changes in each age as well,” he said.